mozilla-ai/agent-factory/tests/artifacts/url-to-podcast/README.md

-# URL-to-Podcast Generator
+# Web-to-Podcast Agent

-Creates a short (≤16 turns) podcast MP3 from any webpage: it extracts the article, writes a host/guest script, converts each turn to speech with ElevenLabs voices, and merges everything into a single MP3 stored in `/tmp/podcast.mp3`.
+Turns any web page into a short, two-speaker podcast, voices it with ElevenLabs, and produces a final MP3 saved in `/tmp`.

 # Prerequisites